 Beyond the physical

 Many businesses are emphasizing the experience of shopping, rather than just products or services.
 For example, some stores offer pop-up events with activities, photo booths and unique merchandise, designed to provide shoppers with an experience.
-This requires agile space, which means reassessing how commercial real estate is used.
-Often, this idea favors space in mixed-use developments or urban residential adjacent properties.
+This requires an agile space, which means reassessing how commercial real estate is used.
+Often, this idea favours space in mixed-use developments or urban residential adjacent properties.

 Capitalizing on urban demand

 Retail is still popular in urban areas.
 In dense city centers, shops with commercial real estate are capitalizing on the unique culture of the area.
-Many offer one-of-a-kind products and shopping experiences targeted to the specific people who visit those neighborhoods on a daily basis.
+Many offer one-of-a-kind products and shopping experiences targeted to the specific people who visit those neighbourhoods on a daily basis.
 These properties tend to thrive and in many cases create artificial scarcity by inflating property costs in desirable areas.
 Property investors need to be aware of this and adapt their acquisition and holding strategies according to market demand.